A Personal Journey as an Exam Taker at Civil Service Exam

 Career Service Professional Examination

-The actual examination started at exactly 8AM. however, we were advised to settle in at least 7AM to accomplish a master list’s (assigned per room, per batch) filling up complete names, important personal details and thumbprints.
-The total number items to be shaded are 150, first 20 questions are about your personal details (with auto-correct answers).
+The actual examination started at exactly 8AM.
+However, we were advised to settle in at least 7AM to accomplish a master list (assigned per room, per batch) filling up complete names, important personal details and thumbprints.
+The total number of items to be shaded are 150, the first 20 questions are about your personal details (with auto-correct answers).
 The rest of the questionnaire for Professional Level includes vocabulary, grammar and correct usage, paragraph organization, reading comprehension, analogy, logic, and numerical reasoning; both in English and Filipino format.

 Items about General Information, which include the following areas: Philippine Constitution, Code of Conduct and Ethical Standards for Public Officials and Employees (R.A.
 6713), Peace and Human Rights Issues and Concepts, and Environment Management and Protection are seen on the last part of the examination.

 For this year, honestly I was a slacker and over-confident.
-I thought I’ve read enough and have retain vocabularies on my nutty shells since the day I started to comprehend phonemes and words on early years of education.
+I thought I’ve read enough and have retained vocabulary on my nutty shells since the day I started to comprehend phonemes and words in my early years of education.
 But that was years and years ago (you don’t want to know!).
-The Civil Service Examination is largely made up of analogy and problem-solving, I was saying to myself – “immersing yourself from your parenting blogging conferences about Galileo Math, Singapore Math and BrainFit, you must have to deal with it easier compare to others!”
+The Civil Service Examination is largely made up of analogy and problem-solving, I was saying to myself – “immersing yourself from your parenting blogging conferences about Galileo Math, Singapore Math and BrainFit, you must deal with it easier compared to others!”
 Aha!
-I did well with the problem solving (as far as I know), but my nature says I really don’t like polynomials, trigonometry, heck with math jargons!
+I did well with problem solving (as far as I know), but my nature says I really don’t like polynomials, trigonometry, heck with math jargon!
 So I focus on vocabulary, grammar and correct usage.
 But alas! the vocabularies shown would not even appear in searches made from Google 🙂 Unless you apply advanced keyword search.
-The only word I remember was “volatile” because I uses it more often from my blog’s disclosure.
-Filipino questions appear thrice or at the end each category.
+The only word I remember was “volatile” because I use it more often from my blog’s disclosure.
+Filipino questions appear thrice or at the end of each category.

 There’s a policeman in uniform from our batch; he finished first and the moderator deliberately asked him “are you sure you don’t want to review your answers?”
 He replied back “Ma’am pang ilan take ko na po yan, sana naman swertehin na!”
-I went out of the room in third position by 10:30AM (that’s because I give way to a lady) not merely bragging about it, but I was trying to beat the clock.
-The moderator said if we finished by 10:45AM, we need to wait until 11AM in order to get out as per advised by Civil Service Commission.
-Can’t wait that long, my back was aching due to prolong seating and the ventilation system (electric fan was cracking up), the heat was unbearable.
+I left the room in third position by 10:30AM (that’s because I gave way to a lady) not merely bragging about it, but I was trying to beat the clock.
+The moderator said if we finished by 10:45AM, we need to wait until 11AM in order to get out as advised by the Civil Service Commission.
+Can’t wait that long, my back was aching due to prolonged sitting and the ventilation system (electric fan was cracking up), the heat was unbearable.
 I hope the others survived and can devote the much needed focus and attention amidst the humid and distraction of summer heat.
 But then again, the mission is to finish and pass the exam.